nyfix/OZ/doc/Performance.md

 - 16GB RAM
 - CentOS 7.7

 The tests were run with qpid in point-to-point ("p2p") mode -- i.e., without a broker.
-Performance with a brokered configuration, which is typical for qpid, would be much less.
+Performance with a brokered configuration, which is typical for qpid, would likely be less.

 #### See also
 [Qpid Bridge](https://openmama.github.io/openmama_qpid_bridge.html)